NethServer/ns8-docs/mail.rst

 You can add a new domain by clicking on the :guilabel:`Create domain` button and fill the ``Name`` field with the mail domain, like ``mymail.org``.

-If the fist option is disabled, you can enable the ``Accept unknown recipients`` switch and select a mailbox that will catch all messages sent to non-existing addresses.
+If the first option is disabled, you can enable the ``Accept unknown recipients`` switch and select a mailbox that will catch all messages sent to non-existing addresses.

-NethServer allows storing an hidden copy of all messages directed to a particular domain: they will be delivered to the final recipient *and also* to a custom email address.
+NethServer allows storing a hidden copy of all messages directed to a particular domain: they will be delivered to the final recipient *and also* to a custom email address.
 The hidden copy is enabled by the :guilabel:`Copy inbound messages` switch.